 CTCs in the Bloodstream

 The mechanism of intravasation — the process by which CTCs enter the bloodstream — is believed to be facilitated by the epithelial-mesenchymal transition (EMT).
-This transition appears to occur in principal tumor cells that have stem cell-like properties and are therefore the most invasive ones.
+This transition appears to occur in primary tumor cells that have stem cell-like properties and are therefore the most invasive ones.
 During EMT, tumor cells lose their epithelial characteristics and acquire migratory properties that enhance their invasiveness and permit them to enter the blood circulation.

 While in the bloodstream, CTCs are believed to possess a semi-mesenchymal phenotype.
 However, the vast majority of CTCs will die within 24 hours in that harsh environment due to attacks by WBCs and the high shear rates in the heart; or persist in a dormant, inactive state for years.
 Very few CTCs are capable of metastasizing, and even fewer can form distant tumors.
 Nevertheless, this small percentage of CTCs — estimated at 1-2% — have been called the decathlon athletes of CTCs and are sufficient to initiate and continue the blood-borne metastatic process, which leads to the progression of the disease and is ultimately responsible for the overwhelming majority of cancer-related deaths.